simple-registry/simple-registry/doc/configuration-reference.md

 - `enabled` (bool): Enable the web UI (default: false)
 - `name` (string): Custom registry name displayed in the UI header and page titles (default: "simple-registry")

-When enabled, the UI is accessible at `/_ui/` and the root path `/` redirects to the UI.
+When enabled, the UI is served from the root path `/`.
+All non-API paths (those not starting with `/v2/`) serve the UI.

 Example: